telamon/snail/README.md

 ## Architecture

-[Sneakernet](https://en.wikipedia.org/wiki/Sneakernet) is the art of transfering data by moving it in physical space without relying on the internet.
+[Sneakernet](https://en.wikipedia.org/wiki/Sneakernet) is the art of transferring data by physical transportation and without the use of internet.
 The protocol relies on eventual message delivery within geographical bounds.

 A snail node is fully autonomous and transitions between the following 5 states: